 Ecotourism

-The Carnivore Conservancy recently launched an ecotourism program in association with our field research in northwestern Tasmania.
-This program supports our goals in both research and education.
+The Carnivore Conservancy recently launched an ecotourism programme in association with our field research in north-western Tasmania.
+This programme supports our goals in both research and education.
 The revenue generated by our ecotourism offerings directly supports our ongoing conservation research, enabling us to do more fieldwork and lab work than would otherwise be possible.
 Ecotourists who join us in the field learn about our conservation work, and many will become educational “ambassadors", sharing what they’ve learned about the importance of carnivore conservation with their family, friends and communities.

 Spend a day with the devil